UVM is recognized as one of the Best Graduate Schools for Education and Social Work by U.S. News and World Report

 The Interdisciplinary Studies in Education (M.Ed.) provides tools to deepen research, theory, and practice for those seeking academic advancement, professional development, and/or lifelong learning.
 Courses are available both online and in-person.
 This program is designed to be customized to meet your professional and personal goals.

-Master of Arts in Teaching (MAT) - Two Licensure Pathways
+Master of Arts in Teaching (MAT) - Two Licensure Tracks

 Through our nationally accredited Master of Arts in Teaching (MAT), you can launch a rewarding career in high demand, changing lives and making an impact on your community and the world.
-Within one year, you can earn your graduate degree and become licensed to teach in your academic discipline.
+Through our full-time (1 year) or part-time (2 year) program, you can earn your graduate degree and become licensed to teach in your academic discipline.
 An Accelerated Master's Pathway is available for current UVM undergraduate students.
-We offer two licensure pathways:

 Reading and Literacy